 Because many of these sensors are affordable, you can personally monitor air quality.
 By doing so, you’ll not only improve your own quality of life, but you’ll have the chance to contribute your data to databases like the World Air Quality Index project.
 This helps scientists and policy makers around the globe!

-While air pollution is a significant concern, IoT-based air quality testing can help us breathe a little easier.
+While particulate matter pollution is a significant concern, IoT-based air quality testing can help us breathe a little easier.